 - The successful applicant will be required to undergo reference checks and security clearance.

-- Only applications from NZ citizens, persons fully eligible to work, including relevant work visas will be accepted for consideration.
+- Only applications from NZ citizens or permanent residents will be accepted for consideration.

-To apply for this position please read through the full job description available on our website.
-Send us your Cover Letter along with your CV and a completed application form to complete your application package for this role to cheryl@refuge.org.nz
+To apply for this position send your Cover Letter, CV and include a completed application form to Cheryl@refuge.org.nz

 Need help now?